DavesCodeMusings/ftpdlite/QUICKSTART.md

 # FTPdLite QuickStart
 This guide shows how to get an FTPdLite server up and running with minimal fuss.
-All commands assume the use of MicroPython's MPRemote on a Windows system.
+All commands assume the use of MicroPython's MPRemote.
 Just replace _PORT_ with your microcontroller's COM port.
 For different development tools and operating system, please adjust accordingly.

 ## Install FTPdLite with MIP
 ```